The 2020 Carolina Competition- Rules and Requirements

 6.6 Communications equipment (radios, walkie-talkies, pagers, and cell phones) may not be used, or be in the possession of, the

-competed.
-In the situation where two teams are competing from the same service, both teams must have finished competing
+for any competing team member.
+In the situation where two teams are competing from the same service, both teams must have

-importance and consequences of this rule if not followed.
-Postings to You Tube, Face Book, My Space, or any other social
+and consequences of this rule.
+Postings to You Tube, Face Book, My Space, by text, iMessage, or any other social network media

-network media site, are not permitted until after the Awards Banquet at the conclusion of the event.
-Teams in violation of this
+site, are NOT permitted until after the Awards Banquet, at the conclusion of the event.
+Teams in violation of this “posting” rule will

 7.0 EQUIPMENT & PERSONAL ITEMS